clementnader/cbtc_configuration_checking/survey_verification/README.md

 ### 3.2.
 Steps to use the tool to compare the DC_SYS information with the survey file(s):

 0. A preliminary step to take once in order to install the required Python libraries:
-   - Modify the file "**install_python_modules.bat**" to add to the PATH your Python 3.9 executable and modify the PYTHON_EXE variable to match your Python 3.9 executable name. <br />
+   - Modify the file "**install_python_modules.bat**" to add to the PATH your Python 3.9 executable (remove the “REM ” in front of a line to uncomment it) and modify the PYTHON_EXE variable to match your Python 3.9 executable name. <br />
- (for python.exe -> "set PYTHON_EXE=python", for python39.exe -> "set PYTHON_EXE=python39", etc.)
+     (for python.exe -> "set PYTHON_EXE=python", for python39.exe -> "set PYTHON_EXE=python39", etc.) <br />
+     Or modify you environment variable PATH at user level to add the folder containing the python executable.
+And copy and rename the Python executable to be python39.exe.
    - Launch "**install_python_modules.bat**".
 This executable will **install the required Python libraries**. <br />
+ If a proxy error occurs, comment (add a REM in front) the line<br />
+   "%PYTHON_EXE% -m pip install %%x --proxy http://z-proxy1.loc.global.sys"<br />
+   and uncomment (remove the REM in front) the line without the proxy argument at the end and use a local network (disconnect from the VPN or from office network).<br />
+   (The proxy address is working in Hitachi network.) <br />
  If an error occurs saying that pip is not installed, try to launch the command "python39 -m ensurepip --default-pip" (to update with the name or your Python 3.9 executable).
-It will install the default version of pip. <br />
+It will install the default version of pip.
- If a proxy error occurs, try to modify the line "%PYTHON_EXE% -m pip install %%x --proxy http://z-proxy1.loc.global.sys" to remove the proxy argument at the end and try to use a local network (disconnect from the VPN or from office network).
-(The proxy address is working in Hitachi France network.)

-1. Modify the file "**survey_verification.bat**" to add to the PATH your Python 3.9 executable and modify the PYTHON_EXE variable to match your Python 3.9 executable name.
+1. Modify the file "**survey_verification.bat**" to add to the PATH your Python 3.9 executable and modify the PYTHON_EXE variable to match your Python 3.9 executable name. <br />
+(Set it up in the same way as "install_python_modules.bat".)

 2. Launch "**survey_verification.bat**".
 It will launch the Python script to check the correspondence with the site survey.